We know you’ll have some questions. We’ve answered the most common ones below…

-Our swimming pool is an excellent environment to introduce children to swimming and offers an important addition to our programme that starts from toddler class.
+Our swimming pool is an excellent environment to introduce children to swimming and offers an important addition to our programme that starts with Nursery class.
 Water safety and swimming are life skills, which should be introduced as early as possible and we are committed to making certain that the children’s first experiences of swimming at school will be active, enjoyable and fun.
-As children become confident swimmers there is an opportunity to be a part of the swim team that regularly participates in events with other schools.
+As children become confident swimmers, there is an opportunity to be a part of the swim team that regularly participates in events with other schools.

-Older children resolve conflicts sensibly by making choices, having first considered the consequences, which may include the school’s comprehensive use of rewards for good behaviour and very limited use of sanctions.
+Older children resolve conflicts sensibly by making choices, having first considered the consequences, which may include the school’s comprehensive use of rewards for good behaviour and a restorative approach.
 On the rare occasions when children do misbehave, they reflect on the consequences of their actions and then decide what they should do to put things right.

 At St. Andrews Samakee we believe in challenging the perception that the classroom is the only space for learning.
 We know that learning in the outside environment makes a significant contribution to the development of all children.
 Therefore, opportunities to learn outside the classroom are built into the school day and beyond, providing our teachers with a powerful resource to bring the curriculum to life and the children with enjoyment and achievement.
 Thus, ensuring our children become fully engaged and enthusiastic learners.

-Learning outside the classroom at our school is embedded in our programme and aims to give our children real life ‘hands on’ experiences; when they can see, hear, touch and explore the world around them.
-In this way, children learn that school relates to their life outside and to the world around them.
+Learning outside the classroom at our school is embedded in our programme and aims to give our children real-life ‘hands-on’ experiences; when they can see, hear, touch and explore the world around them.
+In this way, children learn that school relates to their life outside and the world around them.